 Nor poverty, nor riches vast.

 Then you do own the whole world wide.

 No depths shall save, nor any heights.

 That destiny makes it narrow.

 There is no balm from death can heal.

-ACKNOWLEDGMENT: Some of the metaphors in my opening paragraph are built on words written in Arabic by Egyptian journalist, literate, jurist and educationist Shaikh Ali Tantawi (d.
+ACKNOWLEDGMENT: Some of the metaphors in my opening paragraph are built on words written in Arabic by Syrian journalist, literate, jurist and educationist Shaikh Ali Tantawi (d.
 1990)